 Methods

-The study included Fifty-five Caucasian patients aged 6 to 59 underwent 2 to 37 laser sessions and were analyzed retrospectively.
+The study included fifty-five Caucasian patients aged 6 to 59 who underwent 2 to 37 laser sessions and were analyzed retrospectively.
 3D photography was performed before and after treatment with large spot 532 nm laser with contact cooling.
 The percentage improvement based on 3D digital images assessment of colour and area was retrospectively analysed for all patients.
 Using the same method, a prospective study was conducted for patients who stopped treatment for more than 4 years.

 Results